leibniz-psychology/psycharchives_dspace-csv-archive/readme.md

 -------------------
 * The first row should be your header, which defines the values you're going to provide.
 * Only one column is mandatory: 'files'.
 Files can be organized in any way you want, just provide the proper path relative to the CSV file's location.
+* This fork supports the assignment of collections to items.
+You need the handle of the respective collection.
+Have a look at the file `template.csv` for examples.
 * Add one column for each metadata element (eg: dc.title)
 * The order of the columns does not matter.
 * Only dublin core metadata elements are supported (for now).
 * Use the fully qualified dublin core name for each element (eg dc.contributor.author).
-* Languages can be specified by leaving a space after the element name and then listing the language.
+* Languages can be specified with the language label in brackets after the element (see template.csv for examples) ~~leaving a space after the element name and then listing the language.~~
 * Separate multiple values for an element by double-pipes (||).
 * If your metadata value has a comma in it, put some quotes around it.
 Eg: "Roses are red, violets are blue".